top of page

 What apparently looks like a nondescript group of stones is actually a key to ancient China and Imperial history!

-These stones were placed here to fill a space that, according to a Taoist priest and imperial advisor, was not to be kept empty, and to commemorate the sacred Mount Tai, the original location of the sacrificial ceremonies.
+These stones were placed here to fill a space that, according to a Taoist priest and imperial advisor, was not to be kept empty.
+They also served to commemorate the sacred Mount Tai, the original location of the sacrificial ceremonies.

 Let's dive a bit deeper into this.
-As we mentioned, sacrificial ceremonies have a very remote origin in China and were performed for thousands of years before the definite stop in 1912.
-However, the Temples of Heaven built all around the country during the centuries have not always been the sole places where these ceremonies took place - originally, the emperors had to go all the way to Mount Tai (located south of Beijing, in the Shandong province), one of the sacred mountains of China and considered the foremost of all.
+Sacrificial ceremonies have a very remote origin in China and were performed for thousands of years before the definite stop in 1912.
+However, the Temples of Heaven built all around the country during the centuries have not always been the sole places where these ceremonies took place - originally, the emperors had to go all the way to Mount Tai (located south of Beijing, in the Shandong province), the first and foremost sacred mountain of China.

-Similarly to the Temple of Heaven, only emperors were allowed to perform ceremonies on that specific mountain and the sovereigns were supposed to go there every year.
-However, as imaginable, this soon turned very impracticable and expensive and emperors began to visit Mount Tai less and less often, performing the ceremony in their current capital.
+Only emperors were allowed to perform ceremonies on Mount Tai and the sovereigns were supposed to go there every year.
+However, as imaginable, this soon turned very impracticable and expensive, so emperors began to visit Mount Tai less and less often, performing the ceremony in their current capital.

 To keep a tangible link with the sacred place they could not reach anymore, the emperors built totems like the Seven-Star Stones, a visible reminder of the traditions.
 Seven is the number of the peaks of Mount Tai, making the stones a small-scale version of the mountain.